SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/index.md

 ## Limitations

 * To create and manage partitions, you must be an Admin or you must have the Manage Partitions [role capability](../users-roles/roles/role-capabilities.md).
 * There is a limit of 50 partitions per account.
+(This excludes [decommissioned](decommission-partition.md) partitions.)
 * You can make the following edits to an existing partition:
    * You can change the routing expression, unless the partition is decommissioned.
 * You cannot make the following changes to a partition: